Last Minute Plans

 In my opinion it’s always better to climb with someone, not just for safety reasons but for companionship and conversation.
 I really didn’t want to do Borah alone either.
 It’s a big and tricky mountain in places, plus being kind of early in the season there was still a good amount of snow in spots.
 A few weeks before I meet Rob while climbing Ironside Mountain in Oregon.
 We found that we were both mutually interested in completing the 12ers and decided to partner up for as many of them as possible.
 I emailed Rob and soon had a reply saying he could go.
 We were gong to climb Borah on the 2nd.
 Now, what to do about the 3rd and 4th….

 I have always been curious about the Salmon River Mountains.
 They always seem to get overshadowed by the other nearby and more popular ranges like the Sawtooths, White Clouds, and Lost Rivers.
 They are always there but mostly ignored.
-Since Borah is close to Challis and Challis is close to the highest peaks of the Salmon River Mountains my Dad and I decided we’d set our sights on White Mountain, and North and South Twin.
+Since Borah is close to Challis and Challis is close to the highest peaks of the Salmon River Mountains my Dad and I decided we’d set our sights on White Mountain

 It was settled, Borah and then three Salmon River peaks!
 Perhaps this wouldn’t be such a bad weekend after all!